Kihyun: 2021–present: Solo debut with Voyager and other solo activities

 In February, Kihyun released a song for the soundtrack of the drama Replay: The Moment, titled "O.M.O.M.".
-He was praised for his work on the drama, particularly his voice was able to express the "sweetness and softness" that complemented the drama.
+He was praised for his work in the drama, particularly his voice was able to express the "sweetness and softness" that complemented the drama.

 In August, Kihyun appeared as a special guest on Naver Now's Night Studio, where he sang covers of several songs, including "Middle of the Night" by Monsta X and "Radioactive" by Imagine Dragons, with a live band.
 He also became a new DJ for Naver Now's Midnight Idol, alongside group member I.M.

-In September, Kihyun appeared again as a contestant on King of Mask Singer's special duet episode for the 2021 Chuseok holiday.
+In September, Kihyun appeared again as a contestant on King of Mask Singers special duet episode for the 2021 Chuseok holiday.
 Kihyun also paired up with a co-label solo artist Jeong Se-woon as the "Cheongdam-dong Sworn Brothers".
 They lost in the first round against MeloMance's Kim Min-seok and actor Kim Woo-seok as the "Brave Brothers".

 He made his solo debut with the single album Voyager, along with the lead single of the same name, contributing to the lyrics of the song ", (Comma)" on March 15, 2022.
 Kihyun tested positive for COVID-19 on March 30.

 On August 4, Kihyun released a song for the soundtrack of the webcomic After School Lessons for Unripe Apples, titled "Is This Love".

 On September 16, he appeared and performed in the music festival KPOP LAND 2022, to commemorate love, peace, and a better world, in Jakarta, Indonesia.

-On October 14, Kihyun performed in the KCON event KCON 2022 Japan, held at Ariake Arena in Tokyo.
-On October 24, he also released his first EP Youth, along with the lead single of the same name.
+On October 14, Kihyun performed in the KCON 2022 Japan, held at Ariake Arena in Tokyo.
+On October 24, he released his first EP Youth, along with the lead single of the same name.
 On October 25, Kihyun was selected as the sole host for Naver Now's new live show PLAY!, starting on November 7.